Overview of neuropathology updates for infiltrating gliomas

 • Primary central nervous system lymphoma is a non-Hodgkin (typically B-cell) lymphoma that arises within, and generally remains confined to, the nervous system.

-• Staging work-up differentiates primary CNS lymphoma from extra-CNS lymphoma with CNS involvement and should consider spinal, leptomeningeal, and ocular involvement and exclude involvement outside of the nervous system.
+• Staging work-up differentiates primary CNS lymphoma from extra-CNS lymphoma with CNS involvement.

 • In the immunocompromised setting, the disease is often associated with the Epstein-Barr virus.